alacny/Pandemic/README.md

 # Pandemic
 Very simple model of disease spreading.

-More information will be provided here
+More information will be provided here.